 Our small footprint, efficient and fast Rocksolid Engine is also being used in industrial applications.

 Basemark GPU runs through an advanced game-like scene with up to tens of thousands of individual draw calls per frame.
 This test showcases the benefit of the new graphics APIs like Vulkan and DirectX12 both regarding performance and in content production: allowing designers to craft a massive number of individual objects without being limited by older API instancing strategies

 Basemark GPU allows the user to compare their device to other devices around the world.
-Free version always submits all the official scores automatically to the Basemark Power Board.
+The free version always submits all of the official scores automatically to the Basemark Power Board.

 The rendering module can use OpenGL ES or Vulkan for Android.
 OpenGL, Vulkan, and DirectX12 on Desktop PCs.
 That makes all visible entities (including the application controls and graphics tests) look the same on all platforms.
 In upcoming versions we are introducing the Metal support for iOS / macOS, MultiGPU and Ray Tracing tests to allow the latest technologies to be tested in our benchmark!